 Github is amazing.
 I love it, you love it and pretty much every other developer loves Github too.
-We have compiled a list of Github best practices for security, to help the many organizations, developers, and open source teams that use this SCM.

 Most open-source projects live on Github, and it’s super easy to collaborate with teams there.
 But, as with any type of massive growth, over time, Github added more features, became more complex, technology and security changed and some of the default settings no longer aligned with security best practices.